 Reassigning a respondent

 Sometimes, an enumerator may go through every respondent on their list.
-This will make several of the columns in the case row blank.
+This will make several of the columns in the case row blank, since there is no longer a respondent assigned to that case.
 However, if another case has been completed, you can reassign replacement respondents to a different case.
 If you need to reassign a respondent after a case has already run out of respondents, you can use this form definition, which will perform all of the updating and publishing for you.
 It is recommended that only supervisors should be allowed to complete this form.

 You can also manually reassign respondents proactively by changing the 'resp_key' and 'possible_caseid' values of a respondent.
 For example, if you see that case 2 is about to run out of respondents, you can go to the "replacement respondents" server dataset on the Design tab of the server console, click on Edit, find another respondent that has not yet been called, and change that replacement respondent's 'resp_key' to 2_5 (since they will be the fifth respondent called for case 2), and the 'possible_caseid' value to 2.
 That way, if the first four respondents decline taking part in the survey, a fifth will be ready in the list.

 If you prefer, you can also modify the data on your computer desktop.
 Download the server dataset data, modify the CSV file on your computer, and then merge that CSV file into the server dataset.
 (For assistance with downloading and uploading dataset data, check out our support article on working between servers, section 2.2, and section 2.4 steps 7-10).